 Xiaomi Mi Mix 2 and the OnePlus 5 are great phones to consider for a budget of 35K

 OnePlus and Xiaomi have been successful in doing the groundwork for strengthening their presence in the Indian market.
-Not only did they release a number of smartphones; they also managed to grab everybody’s attention create a fan following.
+Not only did they release smartphones; also managed to grab everybody’s attention and create a fan following.

 Xiaomi focused on catering to the entry segment by offering smartphones with above average specs at affordable price.

-Let’s do an in-depth comparison of the Xiaomi Mi Mix2 and the Oneplus 5 to find out which one comes at the top.
+Let’s do an in-depth comparison of the Xiaomi Mi Mix2 and the Oneplus 5 to find out which one triumph.

 On the other hand, the Mi Mix 2 has a price tag of Rs.
 35,999, and comes with 6 GB of Ram along with 128 GB of internal storage.

 The Mi Mix 2 is priced cleverly between both the OnePlus 5 models, making it cheaper compared to the higher variant of OnePlus 5.
-Also, there is Nokia 8 and LG G6 which are top-selling in the sub 40k price, and even offer a compelling proposition.
+Also, there are Nokia 8 and LG G6 which are top-selling in the sub 40k price offering a compelling proposition.

 OnePlus has slightly changed the design of the phone when compared to the OnePlus 3T.
-It shed only 0.1mm thickness, but that too made a huge difference.
+It shed only 0.1mm thickness and is almost identical to the last iteration.

-The “horizon line” as marketed by OnePlus is making the phone look much thinner.
+The “horizon line” makes the phone look thin.

-While the back still rocks the dependable, smooth aluminum body; the front has also seen a minimal change.
+The back still rocks the dependable, smooth aluminum body; the front has seen a minimal change.